Česká Kamenice

 Česká Kamenice (/cs/; Böhmisch Kamnitz) is a town in Ústí nad Labem Region of the Czech Republic.
 It has about 5,000 inhabitants.
+The town is located on the Kamenice River, on the border of three hilly nature regions.

+Česká Kamenice was probably founded in the 1270s.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of the town is the Church of Saint James the Great.

 Administrative division

 Česká Kamenice consists of ten municipal parts (in brackets population according to the 2021 census):